q + a

 Strong expressive use of colour and energetic mark making are vitally important to me, as is my continued practice of drawing which I find essential in order to keep my hand and eye singing in tune.

+‘Tai Ji affects my whole lifestyle.’
 It has been a calming, balancing influence which helps me to work in a more productive and focussed way.
-I always find things in my studio go much better after I have done my tai chi practice in the morning.
+I always find things in my studio go much better after I have done my tai ji practice, my meditation and Qi Gong in the morning.

 This isn’t so much about my work as about me as a person, and I took it as a huge compliment.
 On going into a gallery who were interested in seeing my work, one of the owners immediately said to me “ I know you – I recognise your stillness.”
 It turned out that I had worked with her during a Tai Chi class several years earlier.